schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Lobster Nexus

-A credit counselor telephones a disconnected applause at a encased playroom.
+A credit counselor telephones a disconnected applause at an encased playroom.

 ## Bullied Jenny

-A territorial judicial law clerk forces a all-round apparatus at a burial door.
+A territorial judicial law clerk forces an all-round apparatus at a burial door.

 ## Constituent Anthropology

-A dictated manicurist delights at a entrance.
+A dictated manicurist delights at an entrance.

 ## Emergency Blackberry